 Wearing the right clothes is key to having a great day exploring the snow walls.
 The weather at the top of the mountain is typically a few degrees cooler than the valley, and wind through the snow walls acts like a natural air conditioner.

-When planning your hike make sure to pack layers for cooler weather, including a warm mid layer, and a windproof outer layer.
+When planning your hike, make sure to pack layers for cooler weather, including a warm mid-layer and a windproof outer layer.
 You can always put them into your pack if you get too warm on the hike up, and you’ll be grateful to have them on the cooler hike down.

 Another key to being a happy hiker is good footwear.
 At a bare minimum, you should wear a pair of running shoes.
-They don’t need to be fancy, but they should have decent grip, and be sturdy enough that you can’t feel rocks through the soles when you walk.
-I’ve seen people wear all kinds of footwear worn on this hike including sandals and heels, and those wearers looked miserable.
-Don’t be that person.
-Ideally, wear good, supportive hiking boots.
+They don’t need to be fancy, but they should have a decent grip and be sturdy enough that you can’t feel rocks through the soles when you walk.

 Where to Take the Best Photo

 The snow walls are interesting from start to finish, with photo opportunities all along the way, but there are some points that are particularly photogenic.
-You can find the tallest walls between the Harmony Inukshuk and the top of Harmony Chair.
-Not only are the snow walls tallest there but there is also a line of sight that looks down the snow walls and through to Blackcomb Mountain.
-Don’t forget to tag your pics with #OnlyInWhistler to share your shots with fellow adventurers.
+You can find the tallest walls between the Harmony Inukshuk and the top of the Harmony Chair.

-For more information on all things outdoors from hiking to paddling to golf, visit Whistler.com.
+For more information on all things outdoors, from hiking to paddling to golf, visit Whistler.com.